-All other petitions or appeals must be directed in writing to the Graduate Director, who will then forward the petition to the appropriate body, usually one of the following: the Graduate Studies Committee (for special requests as described within these Guidelines), the English Graduate Faculty (for exceptions to English Department policy), or the Graduate Council (for exceptions to OSU policy).
+All other petitions or appeals must be directed in writing to the Graduate Director, who will then forward the petition to the appropriate body, usually the Graduate Studies Committee (for special requests as described within the English Graduate Guidelines) or the English Graduate Faculty (for exceptions to

+English Department policy).
+The Graduate Director will notify students by mail of the decision reached by the Graduate Studies Committee or the Graduate Faculty, with a copy to the student's adviser.
+For exceptions to university policy, the Graduate Director will forward the petition to the Graduate Council.
 Students are urged to discuss matters with their advisers and with the Graduate Director before making a formal petition or appeal.